Mahabub-csfs/projects-docs/docs/dashkit-laravel/overview.md

 It is a fully responsive layout for all type of devices.
 Works on all major web browsers, Desktop, iPhone, iPad, Tablet and all other smart phone devices

-Once you Purchase Dashkit Laravel Premium tailwind Dashboard Template, you will be able to get free download of all future updates.
+Once you Purchase Dashkit Laravel Premium tailwind Dashboard Template, you will be able to get free download of all features  updates.

 ---